Ar Hyd y Nos

-"Ar Hyd y Nos" (All Through the Night) is a Welsh song sung to a tune that was first recorded in Edward Jones' Musical and Poetical Relics of the Welsh Bards (1784).
-The most commonly sung Welsh lyrics were written by John Ceiriog Hughes (1832-1887), and have been translated into several languages, including English (most famously by Harold Boulton (1859–1935)) and Breton.
+"Ar Hyd y Nos" (All Through the Night) is a Welsh song sung to a tune that was first recorded in Edward Jones (Bardd y Brenin)' Musical and Poetical Relics of the Welsh Bards (1784).
+The most commonly sung Welsh lyrics were written by John Ceiriog Hughes (1832–1887), and have been translated into several languages, including English (most famously by Harold Boulton (1859–1935)) and Breton.
 One of the earliest English versions, to different Welsh lyrics by one John Jones, was by Thomas Oliphant in 1862.

-The melody is also used in the hymns "Go My Children With My Blessing” (1983), “God That Madest Earth and Heaven” (1827) and "Father in your Love Enfold Us".
+The melody is also used in the hymns “God That Madest Earth and Heaven” (text by Reginald Heber, 1821), "For the Fruits of His Creation" (text by Fred Pratt Green, 1970), "Go My Children with My Blessing” (text by Jaroslav Vajda, 1983) and "Father in Your Love Enfold Us".

 The song is highly popular with traditional Welsh male voice choirs, and is sung by them at festivals in Wales and around the world.

 The song is also sometimes considered a Christmas carol, and as such has been performed by many artists on Christmas albums, including Olivia Newton-John and Michael McDonald, who sang it as a duet on Newton-John's 2007 album Christmas Wish.

 Cerys Matthews sang it solo on her 2010 album Tir.